-Each owner of a bulk handling system understands the importance of performing regular maintenance versus trouble free operating and income.
-Besides this maintenance, the knowledge of system operating crew is of high influence on the equipment’s performance and process.
-An explanation of this crew skills influence has been addressed in our earlier blog: PNEUMATIC SHIP UNLOADER: Operator Skills vs Unloader Capacity
+Each owner of a bulk handling system understands the importance of performing regular maintenance versus trouble-free operating and income.
+Besides this maintenance, the knowledge of the system operating crew is of significant influence on the equipment’s performance and process.
+An explanation of this crew skills influence has been addressed in our earlier blog: PNEUMATIC SHIP UNLOADER: Operator Skills vs Unloader Capacity.

-Quite some equipment owners have the feeling that only good maintenance is the ticket to trouble free operation with the corresponding saving/earnings in operational costs.
-In this blog, we are going to address another factors for reducing operational costs for gaining even more production rates with is frequently yet unknown under equipment owners.
+Quite some equipment owners have the feeling that only good maintenance is the ticket to trouble-free operation with the corresponding saving/earnings in operational costs.
+This blog will address another factor for reducing operating costs for gaining even more production rates with is frequently yet unknown under equipment owners.

-Most bulk handling systems are equipped with valves, pumps, compressors, blowers, measuring instrumentation, a monitoring system with computers, etc. where all pieces (like a puzzle) need to fit and work in good harmony for optimal performance in relation to energy consumption.
-Over time all equipment is undergoing common wear and tear which results in for example: extra friction, internal leakages, higher temperatures, variable tensions strength in mechanical springs, etc. all in all resulting in less performance and higher operational costs.
+Most bulk handling systems are equipped with valves, pumps, compressors, blowers, measuring instrumentation, a monitoring system with computers, etc. All pieces (like a puzzle) need to fit and work in good harmony for optimal performance to energy consumption.
+Over time all equipment is undergoing normal wear and tear, which results in, for example, extra friction, internal leakages, higher temperatures, variable tensions strength in mechanical springs, etc., all in all resulting in less performance and higher operational costs.

-By only replacing worn out components and expecting that the rest of the equipment (system) will adapt automatically for bringing back the performance to its original design and lowering operation costs again is a fairytale which never comes out.
+By only replacing worn-out components and expecting that the rest of the equipment (system) will adapt automatically for bringing back the performance to its original design and lowering operation costs again is a fairytale that never comes out.

-Step one and golden rule for the running/operating equipment is indeed performing a correct maintenance, but there is the optional and recommended step 2: tuning and tweaking.
+Step one and the golden rule for the running/operating equipment perform correct maintenance, but there is the optional and recommended step 2: tuning and tweaking.

 - Internal leakage